ARM-software/vscode-arm-debugger/README.md

     - If you are using a multicore device and you did not specify a `"processorName"` in the `tasks.json` file, select the appropriate processor for your device in the **Select a processor** drop-down list at the top of the window.

-    The project is downloaded to the board and starts running.
+    Visual Studio Code downloads the project to the board and starts it.

 1. Check the download progress in the **Terminal** tab.